Katherine A. Lathrop: Post Manhattan Project

 In 1947 after the Manhattan Project had been dismantled, Lathrop remained on staff at the lab as an associate biochemist as it was renamed Argonne National Laboratory.
 In 1954, tired of an exhausting commute, Lathrop left Argonne to pursue a career at the Argonne Cancer Research Hospital.
 It had opened in 1953 on the University of Chicago campus making it much closer to her home.

 Lathrop was hired by the US Atomic Energy Commission facility as a research associate under the guidance of acclaimed researcher Paul Harper.
 Their goal was to find ways to manipulate radiation to allow for cancer detection and treatment.
 Their groundbreaking work on using the gamma camera to scan the body is a method still in practice to this day.
 The pair also discovered that Technetium 99-m could be used as a scanning agent.

 She became a professor emeritus in 1985 and published her last paper in 1999 and then retired in 2000.

 Personal life

 In addition to her research and teaching career, Lathrop was involved in national societies.
 In 1966, she helped establish the SNM Medical Internal Radiation Dose Committee.
 She also was the first person to teach radiation safety to workers that would come into contact with radioactive material.
-After semi-retirement, she became very involved with the Daughters of the American Revolution and genealogy.
+After semi-retirement, she became involved with the Daughters of the American Revolution and genealogy.

 Lathrop retired in 2000 due to multiple cerebral ischemic attacks.
 She died in Las Cruces, New Mexico, on March 10, 2005, from complications caused by dementia.

-Lathrop had five children.
+Lathrop had five children: four daughters and a son.
 She had 10 grandchildren at the time of her death.